subhashreepan/ctem-pipeline-security/README.md

 It uses open-source tools such as **GitLeaks** (for secrets detection) and **Trivy** (for vulnerability scanning), and stores scan results in a custom-built memory system.
 Future scans are compared against this memory to flag reintroduced threats.

-An interactive dashboard (using Streamlit) will be used to visualize repeated exposures and trends in your pipeline security.
+An interactive dashboard is be used to visualize repeated exposures and trends in the pipeline security.